PARATHEATRE TRAINING ~ ORIENTATION

 FEELING THE BODY DEEPLY

 This work is physically demanding.
-Each session begins with a 30-minute rigorous physical warm-up cycle aimed at meeting the overall objective of feeling the body deeply.
+Each session begins with a 30-minute, 5-phase physical warm-up aimed at meeting the overall objective of feeling the body deeply (see video clip below).
 Jogging is also used in every session to raise physical energy and implement various internal techniques.
-If you have any internal or external physical injuries that inhibit jogging and vigorous movement, please be discouraged from participating until you heal (to get a better idea of the physical demands in this medium, watch the video clip below)
+If you have any internal or external physical injuries that inhibit jogging and vigorous movement, please be discouraged from participating until you heal.
+Watch the video clip below.

 - NOT GROUP THERAPY

 Though this process can be cathartic and offer therapeutic relief, it would be a mistake to confuse it for psychotherapy, or psychodrama, or the director as a therapist.
 All participants are asked to make a conscious commitment to become fully responsible for their own well being and safety.
 Those unwilling and/or unable to take this vow are discouraged from participating until they are ready to do so.
 This adjustment cultivates Integrity.